Treatment of Prostate Cancer

 Maintaining a prostate friendly lifestyle is extremely important for overall prostate health and reducing your risk of prostate cancer.
 In fact, lifestyle can actually contribute to prostate cancer including certain work environments, having exposure to chemicals, being sedentary, eating high fat diets and consuming excess red meat and other foods with limited nutritional value amongst many other things.
 Indeed, most experts believe that lifestyle and diet are the leading contributors to the high levels of prostate cancer in more developed nations like the USA and Europe as compared to Asia and less developed countries.
 On the flip side, stress management, meditation, nutrition and diet, natural therapies, supplements, weight loss and exercise have all been shown to positively influence the risk of getting prostate cancer.
 Taking daily positive steps to influence your prostate health through lifestyle changes will determine how strong your defenses are to fight against disease.
 More on The 6 Pillars of Prostate Health

 Supplements can support an overall wellness program for prostate cancer.
-Those that have demonstrated a benefit for prostate health include omega 3, astragalus, cat’s claw, essiac tea, rye pollen, quercetin, ginseng, green tea, potassium, vitamin D, lycopene, cayenne pepper, pomegranate, curcumin and vitamin C as well as many others.
+Those that have demonstrated a benefit for prostate health include omega 3, astragalus, cat’s claw, essiac tea, rye pollen, quercetin, ginseng, vitamin D, lycopene, cayenne pepper, pomegranate, curcumin as well as many others.
+Certain supplements an lifestyle changes have been shown to slow cancer growth.
 More on Supplements for Prostate Cancer

-Both of these Eastern medicine models use a combination of natural approaches, to combat cancer and strengthen the physical and emotional bodies and overall immunity.
+Both of these Eastern medicine models use a combination of natural approaches to combat cancer and strengthen the physical and emotional bodies and overall immunity through both mental and physical health.
+These natural approaches involve herbal therapy, eating certain types of foods foods, and affecting the energy flow in the body.
 Read more about Ayurvedic and traditional Chinese medicine